Silviu-Marian/reedux/README.md

 # Reedux

-As applications grow, we have to move away from one large combined reducer, and start breaking down code into modules that depend on a store export
+As applications grow, there's this idea to move away from one large combined reducer, and break down code into modules that depend on a store export

 This is another implementation of [Dynamic Reducers Loading](https://stackoverflow.com/questions/32968016/how-to-dynamically-load-reducers-for-code-splitting-in-a-redux-application).
 Chances are you already built one yourself.
+[Other people did](#similar-efforts).
-If you did, you are not alone
+If you did too, you are not alone

 This library is: